← Back to News

 Myth 1: Solar Panels Are Too Expensive

-This was true a decade ago, but solar panel costs have fallen dramatically — by over 90% in the past ten years.
-With government rebates, feed-in tariffs, and flexible payment plans (including $0 upfront options), solar is now accessible to the vast majority of New Zealand homeowners and businesses.
-The question is no longer whether you can afford solar — it's whether you can afford not to have it.
+This was true a decade ago, but solar panel costs have fallen dramatically, by over 90% in the past ten years.
+With retailer buy-back rates, flexible payment plans (including $0 upfront options), and green-loan options from major NZ banks, solar is now accessible to the vast majority of New Zealand homeowners and businesses.
+The question is no longer whether you can afford solar, it's whether you can afford not to have it.

 Myth 2: Solar Panels Don't Work on Cloudy Days